 When an asset is disposed of or decommissioned, the carrying amount of the asset in the Balance Sheet (whether Property, Plant and Equipment or Assets Held for Sale) is written off to the Other Operating Expenditure line in the Comprehensive Income and Expenditure Statement as part of the gain or loss on disposal.
-Receipts from disposal (if any) are credited to the same line in the Comprehensive Income and Expenditure Statement also as part of the gain or loss on disposal (netted off against the carrying value of the asset at the time of disposal).
+Receipts from disposal (if any) are credited to the same line in the Comprehensive Income and Expenditure Statement as part of the asset at the time of disposal).
 Any revaluation gains accumulated for the asset in the Revaluation Reserve are transferred to the Capital Adjustment Account.